jeffotoni/gconcat/README.md

 # gconcat.Build
->Just a simple lib, to concat string in #Go lang
+>Just a simple lib, to gconcat string in #Go lang

 #### Use

-Example Concat Build
+Example Gconcat Build
 ```go
 package main